Skip to content

 }

-Dry-running global_example() a few times results in our value increasing on every invocation:
+Dry-running global_example() a few times results in the value increasing on every invocation:

 for range 3 {